 How a Florida Dog Bite Lawyer Can Help

-The statute of limitations for dog bite injury claims in the state of Florida is four years.
+The statute of limitations for dog bite injury claims in the state of Florida is two years.
 That may sound like a long time, but the sooner you begin the process, the easier it will be to collect evidence like medical records, police reports, photographs and videos, and witness statements to make a strong case on your behalf.